CRIMEAN CANNONS - WHERE ARE THEY NOW?

 But in 1874, when Wood submitted his invoice for $7,500, city officials were taken aback; they apparently had not realized the City would be asked to foot the bill - and such a high one at that!
 So they removed the statue and moved the cannons, which had formerly stood on the spot where there is now a John A. Macdonald statue, to their current positions on either side of the main entranceway to the Legislative Buildings.
 A new, less costly statue, was commissioned and installed in 1902.

 Queen's Park is an urban park in Downtown Toronto.
-The cannon illustrated left lies southwest of the Legislative Building entrance in Queen's Park.
+The cannon illustrated below lies southwest of the Legislative Building entrance in Queen's Park.
 The inscriptions on the cement base, in English and Latin, reads:

 to the citizens of Toronto